byewokko/tesseract-font-test/README.md

+# Scripts for testing Tesseract OCR on different fonts

-# Some code for the course Current Topics in Digital Philology (5LN721)
+A small project for Current Topics in Digital Philology (5LN721)